Gongsun Hong: Xiongnu Envoy and Imperial academy

+Zhang Tang collaboration

-In more legal policy, having begun his career as a scholar appointed for his knowledge of the Five Classics, and only later arriving at the legal, Gongsun would embellish the later with the former, greatly pleasing the emperor.
+Having begun his career as a scholar appointed for his knowledge of the Five Classics, and only later arriving at the legal, Gongsun would embellish the later with the former, greatly pleasing the emperor.
 Often mentioned together in the Shiji, Gongsun sang the praises of legal clerk Zhang Tang, whose policies needed legitimation, thereby strengthening each other's positions.
-Professor Griet Vankeerberghen refer to both him and Zhang as "quasi-Legalist bureaucrats".
-They instituted a law along the lines of Shang Yang, present during the Qin dynasty, that punished those with knowledge of a crime that failed to report it, or slandered prosecutors.
-According to the Taiping Yulan, Gongsun also wrote a highly valuable book on Xing-Ming (personnel selection), the doctrine of Shen Buhai, that may have been extant as late as the tenth century.
+Professor Griet Vankeerberghen refers to both Gongsun and Zhang as "quasi-Legalist bureaucrats".
+They instituted a law along the lines of Shang Yang that punished those with knowledge of a crime that failed to report it, or slandered prosecutors.
+According to the Taiping Yulan, Gongsun also wrote a highly valuable book on Xing-Ming (personnel selection), a doctrine of Shen Buhai and Han Fei, that may have been extant as late as the tenth century.

 Servicing the emperor's wishes, they brought the government under tight central control, promoting an autocratic style of government.
 Eliminating their enemies through execution or transfer, they began what may be termed a political revolution putting a temporary end to group interests in the court, consolidating it with the death of Liu An in Huainan.
 The demotion of their enemy Ji An is notable, as a powerful representative of the Huang-Lao tradition favouring rich families.
 Drawing them as infringing on the Emperor's prerogatives and authority, Gongsun implies a comparison between the luxurious indulgence of Ji An's ilk to that of Guan Zhong as usurping the prerogatives of his lord – and is approved.
 In connection with this Gongsun wore plain clothes and ate plain food, as if to place himself on footing with minor officials or the people.

 Other cases include Gongsun recommending the corrupt Zhufu Yan for execution (though Gongsun may have been covetous of his favour with the Emperor), and that the harsh official Ning Cheng not be appointed to government office, with the emperor making the latter commandant.
 Gongsun died of natural causes only a year after the Huainan trials.
-His son inherited his rank, becoming Grand Administrator of Zhejiang but lost it in a trial.
+His son inherited his rank, becoming Grand Administrator of Zhejiang, but lost it in a trial.
 Sima Qian states that he was replaced by Li Ts'ai.